United States profile - Timeline

 2013 April - Twin bomb blasts targeting the Boston marathon kill three people and injure more than 170.
 Soviet-born Islamic extremist Dzhokhar Tsarnaev is charged after a manhunt in which his elder brother and suspected co-conspirator Tamerlan is killed.

 2013 May - Former National Security Agency (NSA) contractor Edward Snowden flees to Russia via Hong Kong after revealing leaking information on extensive internet and telephone surveillance by US intelligence.
-Russia later refuses a US demand for his extradition.

 2014 August-November - The shooting of an unarmed black teenager by a white policeman sparks a weeks of riots the Missouri town of Ferguson.
 In November, a grand jury's decision not to charge the officer with murder sets off new unrest.